-Section 104 of Division I, Title I of the Consolidated Appropriations Act, 2020 (Public Law 116-94) extended this immigrant investor pilot program until September 30, 2020.
-The I5 and R5 visas may be issued until close of business on September 30, 2020, and may be issued for the full validity period.
-No I5 or R5 visas may be issued overseas, or final action taken on adjustment of status cases, after September 30, 2020.
+Pursuant to the continuing resolution, the immigrant investor pilot program is extended until December 11, 2020.
+The I5 and R5 visas may be issued until close of business on December 11, 2020, and may be issued for the full validity period.
+No I5 or R5 visas may be issued overseas, or final action taken on adjustment of status cases after December 11, 2020.
+If there is legislative action extending these categories, the December dates would be applied for the entire month.
+If there is no legislative action extending this category, the category will become "Unavailable" effective midnight, December 11, 2020.

-The final action dates for the I5 and R5 categories have been listed as "Unavailable" for October.